weld-io/subscription-service/README.md

 # Subscription Service

-REST API service managing subscription pricing, services, consumables, VAT, etc. Built in Node.js.
+**Subscription Service** is a REST API service managing subscription pricing, services, consumables, VAT, etc. Built in Node.js.

-**Subscription Service** allows you to be more agile with your product offering, pricing, discounts, VAT, etc. Like [Segment](https://segment.com), but for payments.
+It allows you to be more agile with your product offering, pricing, discounts, VAT, etc. Like [Segment](https://segment.com), but for payments.

-This is **not a payment platform** - instead it’s a layer between your app and the payments platform ([Stripe](https://www.stripe.com) being the default).
+This is **not a payment platform** - instead it’s a layer between your app and the payment platform ([Stripe](https://www.stripe.com) being the default).

 ----------

-Made by the team at **Weld** ([www.weld.io](https://www.weld.io?utm_source=github-subscription-service)), the #codefree app and web creation tool:
+Made by the team at **Weld** ([www.weld.io](https://www.weld.io?utm_source=github-subscription-service)), the #codefree web/app creation tool:

 [![Weld](https://s3-eu-west-1.amazonaws.com/weld-social-and-blog/gif/weld_explained.gif?v2)](https://www.weld.io?utm_source=github-subscription-service)